What’s so famous about Gobi?

 3. Gobi desert animals

-The Gobi desert is also home to some of the rarest animals in the world, including the snow leopards, the gobi bear Mazaalai, the argali (a type of wild sheep), Golden eagles, the goitered gazelle, khulan, dzeren, Przewalski’s horse, and two humped camels.
-Other interesting animals are marmot, reptiles, and gophers.
+The Gobi desert is also home to some of the rarest animals in the world, including the snow leopards, the gobi bear Mazaalai, the argali (a type of wild sheep), Golden eagles, goitered gazelle, khulan, dzeren, Przewalski’s horse and two humped camels.
+Other interesting animals are marmot, reptiles and gophers.
+The Eastern Gobi Desert Steppe is another region where these unique species can be found.

 Wild Bactrian Camel